 The album continues with the second track of “Leaving”.
 While “Like You like Me like Me” features horns in the background of the song, they seem to be there to create a fuller sound to the track.

 The horns present on “Leaving” help make the song feel like a ska tune and not just a “rock song with horns”.
 The addition of an ever-changing tempo gives character to the music and helps create a hit single feel to the track.

 The band trades in the horns for a tack piano and a harmonica on the track “You Left Your Sweater”.
 Instead of a song with an orchestral feel to it, “You Left Your Sweater” has more of a Honky Tonk/Americana feel.
 And while the band switches musical directions for the track, no energy has been lost as this track will make you tap your foot and yearn to get up and dance.

-Everybody Wins! features two tracks that finally ended up being released on an album.
+Everybody Wins! from Cobalt and the Hired Guns features two tracks that finally ended up being released on an album.
 Having been partially tracked in 2009, the aforementioned “You Left Your Sweater” and the song “Of Summer” end up being two best tracks off of Everybody Wins!, proving that it is better to wait on something than to rush to get it finished.

 “Of Summer” is a song that has a very infectious beat.
 The pop feel of the music is once again matched up with the horn players who appeared earlier on the release; once the refrain of the song shows up, “Of Summer” becomes a track that pulls the listener in and makes them want to sing along.
 And once again, the horns are used to add depth to the music.
 Having been originally released as a single back in 2009, the track has now become a song that is hard to ignore.